 These points are usually when the lead is forced to take an action or give up contact information.
-The modern consumer has had their data bought and sold so many times that they are wary about giving it out to yet another company.
+The modern consumer has had their data bought and sold so often that they are wary about giving it to yet another company.

-The only way to smooth out these points of friction is to ensure that the leads are ready before you ask them for anything.
+The only way to smooth out these friction points is to ensure that the leads are ready before you ask them for anything.
 This can be determined by answering the following questions.

 First, let’s map out the stages of the buying process:

-- Evaluation of Other Offerings – Here, the buyer is comparing your offering to those of others.
+- Evaluation of Other Offerings – Here, the buyer compares your offering to others.

 - Purchase Decision – Those choices have narrowed to a few choices.

 - Purchase – This one is obvious.
 Your lead is now a customer.